China says UK sheltering 'wanted criminals' after HK asylum ruling

 The activist highlighted the plight of other asylum seekers in the UK from Hong Kong who might not have the same weight of evidence behind their claims.

-"I hope that my case can help the Home Office understand more about the complicated situation in Hong Kong.
+"I hope that my case can help the Home Office understand more about the complicated situation in Hong Kong," he added.

-"To free more protesters from Beijing’s authoritarian oppression, the Home Office could consider more comprehensive evidence," he added.
+"To free more protesters from Beijing's authoritarian oppression, the Home Office could consider more comprehensive evidence."

 - Champion of democracy -